 What is Chemistry?

-Chemistry is the study of pure science that deals with the physical or chemical properties, reactions, composition, and structure of atoms, ions, or molecules that interact with energy.
-During any chemical transformation, an atom or molecule of matter absorbed or emitted energy.
+Chemistry is the study of pure science that deals with the physical or chemical properties, reactions, composition, and structure of matter formed by atoms, ions, or molecules that interact with energy.
 Chemistry provides the properties and structure of atoms of the periodic table elements.

 Chemistry, the study of inorganic, organic, physical and analytical chemistry in science